sysfce2/AviSynthPlus/distrib/Readme/readme_history.txt

   These macros: USER_PLUS_PLUGINS, MACHINE_PLUS_PLUGINS, USER_CLASSIC_PLUGINS, MACHINE_CLASSIC_PLUGINS
   are replaced with the relevant registry content (PluginDir and PluginDir+, etc.), which now can contain non-ANSI folder path characters.
+- Overlay: native RGB support for add/subtract
+- Overlay: 32-bit float support for add/subtract
+- Overlay: provide error message when 32-bit float is not supported for the specific mode.
+- rstdoc: update Overlay and change log
+- add Visual Studio 2026's new solution format ".slnx" to .gitignore
+- rstdoc: add build instructions for Visual Studio 2026

 20250831 3.7.5.xxxxx
 --------------------